flatironinstitute/clair/doc/reference/fnt_basic.rst

 As a result, several functions in C++ will typically be gathered into one Python function.

-When the Python function is called, the number and types of its arguments are analyzed (at runtime), and the first C++ function for which the Python arguments can be converted to the C++ type is called.
+When the Python function is called, the number and types of its arguments are analyzed (at runtime), and the first C++ function for which the Python arguments can be converted to the C++ types is called.
 If none applies, a Python exception is raised.

 Let us illustrate this with a simple example.

 .. literalinclude:: ../examples/fun1.cpp
    :language: cpp
-   :linenos:

 The compiler reports: